 The performance of an ADC depends on the quality of the input signals and power supplies.
-The following points should be taken into consideration for improving the accuracy of ADC measurements: Note: Some points mentioned below might not be applicable for all tinyAVRs based on their feature set.
+The following points should be taken into consideration for improving the accuracy of ADC measurements: Note: Some points mentioned below might not be applicable for all megaAVRs based on their feature set.
 Refer to the device data sheet for further information.

 - Understand the ADC, its features, and how they are intended to be used - Understand the application requirements - Ensure that the source impedance is not too high compared to the sampling rate used.
-If the source impedance is too high, the internal sampling capacitor will not be charged to the correct level and the result will be inaccurate.
+If the source impedance is too high, the internal sampling capacitor will not be charged to the correct level and the result will be inaccurate. - It is important to take great care of the analog signal paths like analog reference (VREF) and analog power supply (AVCC).
+Use filtering if the analog power supply is connected to a digital power supply.
+That is, the AVCC pin on the device should be connected to the digital supply pin (VCC) via an LC network.
+For more information about this LC network, refer to the respective device data sheet.